Kilimanjaro route comparison map showing Lemosho, Machame, and Marangu routes

 Marangu Route (Easier but Riskier)

-The Marangu Route is often considered the most straightforward route on Mount Kilimanjaro.
+The Marangu route is often considered the most straightforward route on Mount Kilimanjaro.
 It is popular among beginners who prefer a more comfortable experience because it offers hut accommodation instead of tents.
 However, despite its comfort, it has both advantages and disadvantages that climbers should understand before choosing it.

 Comfort (huts)